obulka/blink_fog_3d/README.md

 You can also pass a depth AOV to the node to create holdouts.

+### New in Version 2.3.0

+- Removed the 'pixel offset' knob and inherit that functionality from the camera input
+  - Added support for 'window translate' and 'window scale' knobs on the camera input

+### New in Version 2.2.0

+- Added a 'pixel offset' knob to effectively translate the image window before rendering, this can be animated to match camera shake.
+- Fixed a bug where shapes would dim when depth ramp enabled because sampling started at beginning of depth range

 ### New in Version 2.1.0

 - Added a 'max iterations' knob to further restrict the number of ray marching steps